aleshaleksey/fansys23/monsters-npcs/beasts-and-plants.md

 This is a large, carnivorous dinosaur that walked upon two legs.
 It is known for its massive jaws and comparatively tiny arms.

-Tyrannosaurs prefer to scavenge, or chase smaller predators off their kill, but are perfectly capable of ambush predators.
+Tyrannosaurs prefer to scavenge, or chase smaller predators off their kill, but are perfectly capable ambush predators.
 They are particularly fond of feasting on the sites of recent battles where there is plentiful fresh meat and little competition.

 ___
 ## Plants